How to change the world with a ‘louding voice’

 - The 18th-Century political and philosophical Enlightenment celebrated the rights, intellectual abilities, and creativity of the individual.
 However, these individuals were always wealthy, white men.
 It took a further three centuries to expand the idea to include everyone.

 - Social order

 - Medieval feudal society, for example, was ordered according to the Chain of Being.
 All authority came from God, through the king and the nobility, down to the ordinary peasant.
 If you tried to improve your status, you were accused of challenging God’s natural order.

 - Our evolutionary ancestors used their unique faces to recognise other members of the tribe, as well as remember past acts of kindness or selfishness.
-Today, we don’t just have our faces to express our individuality.
-We can communicate our tribe membership with our clothes, our speech, our likes and dislikes.
+Today, we don’t just have our faces to express our individuality – we can communicate our tribe membership through our clothes, our speech, our likes and dislikes.